2lambda123/pegasus-io-bourne-bot/README.md

 Manage (Bourne Identities of) your bots, across Service providers.
 Based on hashicorp Vault, Secret Hub, and `Kubeseal`.

-Bourne bots allows you to manage all your bots, across servic providers.
+Bourne bots allows you to manage all your bots, across service providers.

 What do I mean by "Service providers" :

 * In CICD's today's world, there are hundreds of CICD as a service offers, like cirlce ci, travis ci, bamboo, codeship (cloudbees), secrethub.io, github.com, gitlab.com, dockerhub, etc, etc...
 * And acutally, what happens, is that we, people, in he CICD, think of a "robot", a someone, who does all the dirty work for us : it automates tedious, complex operations, to make them reliable, repeatable, and fast.
-* Well those robots, int his many-providers contexts, actually use : a github user, a dockerhub user, a secrethub user, a cricle ci API TOken, etc. etc...
+* Well those robots, int his many-providers contexts, actually use : a github user, a dockerhub user, a secrethub user, a cricle ci API Token, etc. etc...
 * And now you feel the coming up problem, so let's get to the point :